emmycodingawards/CSCI41_Journey-to-the-Beyond/README.md

 # Mr. Kerney's Guide to Understanding Who-Did-What

  - Basically, we all worked together on everything because we made an awesome team.
 Thank you for letting us be a group.
 Please Kerney go by the amount of LINES we wrote, and not by COMMITS.
- - Emmy Issa: ReadMe, physics functions in main, hash table, heap, directions for user,
+ - Emmy Issa: ReadMe, physics functions in main, hash table, (heap), directions for user, main.cc
- - Preet Jyotpreet: Splash text, researching graphics,
+ - Preet Jyotpreet: Splash text, researching graphics, Unity
  - Christiana Huiskens: Graphical interface for solar system, researching Unity, learning C#, researching graphics of all sorts (dev c++ with graphics.h, unity, ncurses), debugging, keeping Emmy's crazy overachieving ideas in check
  - Denise Gaona: Physics functions in main, getting Kerney to extend deadline by a day